Evolutionary games on the lattice: Payoffs affecting birth and death rates

-in place of the stopping times $\tau_K$ and $\sigma_K$. \end{proof} \\ \\ With Lemmas \ref{lem:coex-target-1}--\ref{lem:coex-target-3}, we are now ready to couple the process properly rescaled in space and time with oriented site percolation.
-Denote by $\mathbb W_n^{1 - \ep}$ the set of wet sites at level $n$ in a one dependent oriented site percolation process on $\mathcal H_1$ in which sites are open with probability $1 - \ep$. \begin{lemma} -- Assume \eqref{eq:coex-limit} and let $\ep > 0$.
+With Lemmas \ref{lem:coex-target-1}--\ref{lem:coex-target-3}, we are now ready to couple the process properly rescaled in space and time with oriented site percolation.
+Denote by $\mathbb W_n^{1 - \ep}$ the set of wet sites at level $n$ in a one dependent oriented site percolation process on $\mathcal H_1$ in which sites are open with probability $1 - \ep$.
+Recall that a site is said to be wet if it can be reached from level zero by a path of open sites.

+\begin{lemma} Assume \eqref{eq:coex-limit}, and let $\ep> 0$.
 Then, for all $K$ sufficiently large, the process can be coupled with oriented site percolation in such a way that